namoscato/todaypgh/content/story/2020/29/index.md

 {{< stanza >}}
 It is through this fear of hurting others that we need to start reading and learning.
-And this want and need to learn more is now finally spreading, But, as my friend says, keep your foot on the petal, because we can not forget That this will take some time, and we are definitely not done yet.
+And this want and need to learn more is now finally spreading, But, as my friend says, keep your foot on the pedal, because we can not forget That this will take some time, and we are definitely not done yet.
 {{< /stanza >}}